kmmbvnr/viewflow-docs-v1/docs/viewflow_core.rst

 ==============

 Viewflow keeps only task names in the database.
-No action required to add new task or change task connections.
+No action required to add a new task or change task connections.

-To rename the task, you can create a django data migration, with simple SQL Update statement
+To rename a task, you can create a django data migration, with simple SQL Update statement

 .. code-block:: python